vinhyenvodoi98/1inchHunt/packages/client/src/components/profile/README.md

 # Profile Page Components

-This directory contains the components for the HashHunt Profile Page, featuring a pixel-art RPG UI theme with fantasy adventure elements.
+This directory contains the components for the 1inchHunt Profile Page, featuring a pixel-art RPG UI theme with fantasy adventure elements.

 ## Components